 This is a common problem with all new Mac users.
 If you are also trying to find a way to defragment your Mac hard drive, know that Mac OS X versions later than 10.2 do not need defragmentation.
 Apple has embedded inbuilt safeguards that prevent fragmentation.
 However, when updates, upgrades, installation or reinstallation take place, you might need to defragment it once in a few years.
 Here is a secure way that you can adapt to defragment your Mac hard drive.

 Before initiating the process, know that only hard drives require you to defragment them, but not SSDs.
-Moreover, if bad sectors lie on hard drive, speed degrades.
-Perform the below given defragmentation steps:
+Moreover, if bad sectors lie on the hard drive, speed degrades.

-Step 3: Press and hold option/alt key down to reboot your system.
-You are now ready to use clone to boot up your computer by using Startup Manager.
-Check for sometime whether the clone is working fine.
+Step #3.
+Press and hold option/alt key down to reboot your system.
+You are now ready to use clone to boot up your computer by using the Startup Manager.
+Check for some time whether the clone is working fine.
 If any issues are found, report them.

 You will now be able to solve the following in a single batch:

 - Bad sectors problem

 It is great to have a bootable backup.

 If you find that speed degrades after updating, upgrading, installing or reinstalling the software, you can perform clone or reverse clone to solve the problem.

 Well, you may also find that the given procedure did not work successfully and performance is still the same.
 It may be due to the following reasons:

 It was all about how you can remove the fragmentation from a Mac hard drive.